Forward selection and post-selection inference in factorial designs: Forward selection in factorial experiments

-Third, Algorithm \ref{alg:forward-ms} incorporates the heredity principle as it screens out the interaction effects \citep{wu2011experiments, hao2014interaction, lim2015learning} when either none of their parent effects is included (weak heredity) or some of their patient effects are excluded (strong heredity) in the previous working model (Step \ref{alg:step-prune}).
+Third, Algorithm \ref{alg:forward-ms} incorporates the heredity principle as it rules out the interaction effects \citep{wu2011experiments, hao2014interaction, lim2015learning} when either none of their parent effects is included (weak heredity) or some of their parent effects are excluded (strong heredity) in the previous working model (see Step \ref{alg:step-prune}).

-Lastly, we note that our forward screening procedure enhances the interpretability of the selected working model by iterating between the ``Sparsity-screening" step (called the S-step in the rest of the manuscript), captured by a data-dependent operator $\hat{\texttt{S}} = \hat{\texttt{S}}(\cdot;\{Y_i,Z_i\}_{i=1}^N)$, and the ``Heredity-screening" step (called the H-step in the rest of the manuscript), captured by a deterministic operator $\texttt{H} = \texttt{H}(\cdot)$.
+Lastly, Algorithm \ref{alg:forward-ms} enhances the interpretability of the selected working model by iterating between the ``Sparsity-selection" step (Step \ref{alg:BC-3}, called the S-step in the rest of the manuscript), captured by a data-dependent operator $\hat{\texttt{S}} = \hat{\texttt{S}}(\cdot;\{Y_i,Z_i\}_{i=1}^N)$, and the ``Heredity-selection" step (Step \ref{alg:step-prune}, called the H-step in the rest of the manuscript), captured by a deterministic operator $\texttt{H} = \texttt{H}(\cdot)$.
 Because the working model is updated in an iterative fashion,

-the final working model includes a small number of statistically significant effects that fully respect the heredity principle.
+the final working model includes effects that fully respect the heredity principle.